-Subject Matter Program
+Subject Matter Program (Biology)

-Units required for Subject Matter Program: 65-66
+Units required for Subject Matter Program: 62-63

-This subject matter program provides the minimum preparation for biology students interested in the single subject teaching credential in the sciences with a concentration in biology.
+The Biology SSMP provides the minimum preparation for biology students interested in the single subject teaching credential in the sciences with a concentration in biology.
 This program meets the standards for academic preparation set by the California Commission on Teacher Credentialing and qualifies students to teach general science covering all four natural sciences and biology at the high school level.

 It is also possible to obtain admission to the Professional Education Program by passing a series of subject-matter examinations specified by the CTC in lieu of this Science Subject Matter Program.
 For information about this option contact the Teacher Preparation Program Office, Eureka Hall 216, (916) 278-6403).

 - This subject matter program is based on the concept that, if well-educated science majors pursue teaching careers in K-12 education, science instruction will improve.
 To this end, the Sacramento State Science Subject Matter Program embodies the following features.
-The program:

 - emphasizes laboratory and field work so that credential candidates learn to use the many tools of science including computers.
 This will enable them to develop laboratory programs and structure field experiences for students in their schools.

-|Required Lower Division Core Courses (29-30 Units)|
+|Required Lower Division Core Courses (36-37 Units)|

-|ASTR 4B||Introduction to Stars, Galaxies, and Cosmology|
+|or ASTR 4B||Introduction to Stars, Galaxies, and Cosmology|

-|CHEM 1A||General Chemistry I||5|
+|CHEM 1A||General Chemistry I 1||5|

 |CHEM 1B||General Chemistry II||5|